Foot problems are often more common among people who suffer from diabetes.

 Symptoms of poor blood circulation are usually numbness, a tingly feeling, or pain and discomfort in the feet.

-A big problem that many diabetics with poor circulation struggle with is the fact that their feet always feel cold.
-It is easy to burn your feet when trying to warm them up with things like hot water or hot water bottles since the lack of feeling in the feet makes it difficult to know when your feet are actually burning.
-The best way to warm up your feet is with thick, warm socks.
+A big problem that many diabetics with poor circulation struggle with are the fact that their feet always feel cold.
+It is easy to burn our feet when trying to warm them up with things like hot water or hot water bottles since the lack of feeling in the feet makes it difficult to know when our feet are actually burning.
+The best way to warm up our feet is with thick, warm socks.

-You can fight the effects of poor blood circulation by not smoking (this makes the blood vessels harden), as well as following a healthy diet, like the Manna Diet to keep your blood pressure and cholesterol under control.
+We can fight the effects of poor blood circulation by not smoking (this makes the blood vessels harden), as well as following a healthy diet, like the Manna Diet to keep our blood pressure and cholesterol under control.

 Exercise is good for poor circulation.
 It stimulates blood flow in the legs and feet.
-Walk in sturdy, good-fitting, comfortable shoes, but don’t walk when you have open sores.
+Walk in sturdy, good-fitting, comfortable shoes, but don’t walk when open sores are present.

 The risk of needing an amputation is far greater for people with diabetes than for people without it.
 This is due to the fact that many diabetics suffer from peripheral arterial disease (PAD) which reduces the blood flow to the legs and feet.
 Together with nerve disease, (which causes a loss of sensation) diabetics are much more prone to ulcers and infections that require amputation.

-This is why it is important to always take good care of your feet.
-You should make sure to do daily inspections of your feet since you won’t always feel when you have an ulcer or infection.
+This is why it is important to always take good care of our feet.
+We should make sure to do daily inspections of our feet since we won’t always feel when we have an ulcer or infection.

-If you do start to struggle with foot problems, make sure to consult your doctor so that he/she can help you follow the right procedures for treating your feet they way they should be treated.
+If we do start to struggle with foot problems, we should make sure to consult our doctor so that he/she can help us follow the right procedures for treating our feet the way they should be treated.

 Recommendation: Treatment and Prevention of Diabetes Foot Problems

-With the right lifestyle changes it is possible to bring your blood sugar levels back to normal.
+With the right lifestyle changes, it is possible to bring blood sugar levels back to normal.

-Low in fat, low calorie, but high fiber foods are the best option.
+Low in fat, low calorie, but high fibre foods are the best option.

-Focus on fruits, vegetables and whole grains.
-Make sure to strive for variety to help you achieve your goals without compromising taste or nutrition.
-Download the free Manna Diet e-Book for all the info, menu plans and recipes to help you achieve your weight loss goal.
+Focus on fruits, vegetables, and whole grains.
+Make sure to strive for variety to help achieve the goals without compromising taste or nutrition.
+Download the free Manna Diet e-Book for all the info, menu plans and recipes to help reach that weight loss goal.

-You don’t have to spend hours on end in the gym; just taking a brisk daily walk, riding your bike, swimming a few laps already goes a long way.
-If you can’t fit in a long workout, break it up into smaller sessions that you spread throughout the day.
+We don’t have to spend hours on end in the gym; just taking a brisk daily walk, riding a bike, or swimming a few laps already goes a long way.
+If we can’t fit in a long workout, we should break it up into smaller sessions that we can spread throughout the day.